Sud-Est SE.200 Amphitrite

-The Sud-Est SE.200 Amphitrite (named after Amphitrite) was a flying boat airliner built in France in the late 1930s, originally developed as the Lioré et Olivier LeO H-49 before the nationalisation of the French aircraft industry.
+The Sud-Est SE.200 Amphitrite (named after Amphitrite) was a flying boat airliner built in France in the late 1930s, originally designated as the Lioré et Olivier LeO H-49.
 It was a large, six-engine design with a high-set cantilever monoplane wing, and twin tails.

-It was developed in response to a French air ministry specification of 1936 for a transatlantic airliner for Air France with a range of 6,000 km and a capacity for 20 passengers and 500 kg of cargo.
-Designs were submitted by Latécoère, Lioré et Olivier and by Potez-CAMS as the Laté 631, LeO H.49 and the Potez-CAMS 161 respectively, and examples of all designs were approved for construction.
-A large mock-up, resting on simulated water, was displayed at the 1938 Salon de l'Aéronautique.
+Design work on the SE.200 started in 1936 as a prospective transatlantic flying boat for the national flag carrier Air France in response to a French Air Ministry specification.
+Its original manufacturer, Lioré et Olivier, was merged into SNCASE as a result of the wider nationalisation of the French aircraft industry; work on the project continued nonetheless.
+By the outbreak of the Second World War, a total of four SE.200s were under construction at Marignane.

-Four SE.200s were under construction at Marignane at the outbreak of the Second World War, and work on them continued after the fall of France, along with a fifth aircraft now started.
-The first aircraft, christened Rochambeau flew on 11 December 1942.
-Following testing, it was seized by the German occupation and taken to the Bodensee, where it was destroyed in an air raid by RAF Mosquitos on 17 April 1944.
-A USAAF raid on Marignane on 16 September destroyed the second SE.200 and badly damaged the other airframes.
+Despite shortages and restrictions alike, work proceeded on these airframes even after the fall of France, along with that of a fifth flying boat that was also started.
+It allegedly was feared that the SE.200 could be a target of sabotage actions as well as a potential flight risk.
+Nevertheless, the first SE.200, christened Rochambeau, performed its maiden flight on 11 December 1942.
+After a period of test flying, the first flying boat was seized in January 1944 by the German occupation forces and relocated to the Bodensee, where it was destroyed in an air raid by the Royal Air Force on 17 April 1944.
+A United States Army Air Force raid on Marignane on 16 September 1944 destroyed the second SE.200 and damaged the other airframes.

-Enough work on the third SE.200 had been carried out to make salvage worthwhile after the war.
-This aircraft eventually flew on 2 April 1946 but was damaged in a hard landing in October 1949 and was not repaired.
-Plans existed to also complete the fourth airframe, but this did not happen and it and the fifth airframe were scrapped.
-The remains of the first SE.200 were raised by Dornier in 1966.
+By the end of the conflict, the third SE.200 had avoided major damage and made enough progress that it was decided to complete.
+Accordingly, on 2 April 1946, it performed its first flight; the third SE.200 was used to conduct flight testing throughout the late 1940s, but sustained damage from a hard landing in October 1949 and was subsequently scrapped.
+Only the first and third flying boats were ever believed to have flown, all other examples were scrapped prior to completion.